ambernettech/chefdk-fundamentals/scene_04.md

 -

-The apache recipe defines the policy:
+The server recipe defines the policy:

-* The package named h-t-t-p-d is installed.
+* The package named apache2 is installed.

 * The file named slash-var-slash-dub-dub-dub-slash-h-t-m-l-slash-index-dot-h-t-m-l is created with the content "Hello, world!"

-* The service named h-t-t-p-d is started and enabled.
+* The service named apache2 is started and enabled.

 For service you could define two resources with the same name and each with a different action: start and enable.

+-

 But you can also to combine these actions together into a Ruby array and provide that as a value to the action attribute.

 -